-However, the redness should not be larger than four to five centimetres in diameter.
+However, the redness should not be larger than five centimetres in diameter.
 If it reaches a larger size, you should consult your doctor – the dose may then be too high.

 It is normal for the local reaction to decrease during the course of therapy.
-It may also be absent completely without meaning that the therapy is ineffective.
+It may also be absent completely without this indicating an ineffective therapy.
 In any case, you should inform your doctor about the local reaction and its alteration.
 It can recur or increase after a change of the preparation or the host tree.

-Drawing the mistletoe extract from the ampoule into the syringe requires some practice.
-It is best to try it once under supervision, you will learn quickly.
+The first injection should be given in the doctor's practise where the treating physician will explain how and where to inject the mistletoe extract and what elso you need to consider.
 The needles used to inject the mistletoe extract are very fine – the prick when pricking the needle is hardly noticeable.

-After injection, the skin reddens around the injection site and usually swells slightly, possibly also itching.
+After injection, the skin reddens around the injection site and usually may swell slightly or possibly itch.
 This is not an undesirable reaction, but a desired one –- it indicates that the immune system is responding.
 However, the redness should not be larger than approx. 5 cm – otherwise the dose may be too high.